NLnetLabs/ods2cascade/README.md

 `ods2cascade` requires three filesystem paths as input:

 1. The path to the config file of your new Cascade instance.
-This is used to determine the Cascade policy directory.
-2. The path to the config file of the OpenDNSSEC instance to migrate.
+3. The path to the config file of the OpenDNSSEC instance to migrate.
-3. The path to a directory to create that will contain generated policy files and a migration shell script.
+4. The path to a directory to create that will contain generated policy files and a migration shell script.

 When invoked `ods2cascade` will:
   - Read the specified Cascade configuration file.